Criminology And Pathogenesis : Microbial Justice and Pathogenesis Examples

 Like the bacterial and viral pathogen types, there are millions of different fungi on the planet and only a very small portion causes the disease to any type of Giant.
 A distinguishing factor of fungi compared to viruses and bacteria is they have a nucleus.
 They are considered eukaryotes whereas bacteria are considered prokaryotes.
 Fungi pathogen types are typically more of a problem for our plant hosts than our Giant hosts but are also the cause of Zombie Ants.
 The biggest fungal crime lords include Botrytis cinerea, The fusarium crime family, and Magnaporthe grisea.

 Are often coupled into the Giant's study of parasitology.
 Protozoa mean "first animals" they are multicellular organisms with membrane organelles making them much closer to the Giants and another host than viruses and bacteria.
 While they can sometimes go unnoticed and don't receive as much attention in the microbial criminology world as the others, they can still be deadly.
-In fact, Plasmodium malaria, Giardia lamblia, and Toxoplams gondii are major threats to the Giant's way of life.
+In fact, Plasmodium malaria, Giardia lamblia, and Toxoplams gondii are major threats to the Giant's way of life are perfect examples of protozoa pathogenesis diversity.

 Head Faculty Of Criminology and Pathogenesis Department